Ethiopian Airlines Flight 302: "The pain is unbearable" | DW | 09.03.2020

 But one year after the accident, it is still unclear who will be held responsible for the disaster.
 Marianne Gysae is convinced US aircraft manufacturer Boeing is mainly to blame: "Boeing knew exactly that something was wrong with the planes.
 They should never have been flying.
 This is intentional murder or manslaughter.
 They are guilty of the death of all our loved ones."
 She accuses Boeing of only trying to make profit.
 "It is clear that the pilots did not have enough training on the new planes.
 And yet they kept the plane flying."

-It was the second accident involving 737 MAX: five months earlier, a737 MAX crashed in Indonesia.
+It was the second accident involving this particular model: five months earlier, a 737 MAX crashed in Indonesia.
 Almost 100 lawsuits were filed against Boeing in 2019 after the two crashes.
 Boeing is accused of having designed a faulty automated flight control system.

 Gysae demands justice: "Many victim families have joined together to form a network and have done a lot of lobbying, especially in America.
 Some of the family members were also present at hearings held by the US Senate and the Aviation Supervisory Authority."